-> - Bridging RVA is providing delivered Christmas Day dinner to 1400-2000 people this year and would appreciate money donations as well as ongoing COVID-19 Food Relief.
+- Bridging RVA usually provides delivered Christmas Day dinner to 1400-2000 people and would appreciate money donations as well as ongoing COVID-19 Food Relief.

-> - Caring Clothes Closet– provides consignment-quality clothing to people who need a hand up.
+- Caring Clothes Closet– provides consignment-quality clothing to people who need a hand up.
 3121 Moss Side Ave.
 Richmond, VA.

 - Catholic Charities (1601 Rolling Hills Dr, Richmond) has a food pantry and a baby closet that should be able to help they also have a financial assistance department .
 Their main number is 804 285 5900 –

 - Central Virginia Legal Aid Society (CVLAS) is a non-profit law firm which provides free legal assistance to low income people in civil cases and preventive legal education in our communities.
 Since 1971, CVLAS has defended the rights of those who can’t defend themselves.
 Click herefor more information.